Hormuud Telecom: Nasiye

 Nasiye was first launched in 2013, and became more prominent during the COVID-19 pandemic.
 This service allows a user to set up music or reading options as their dial tone.
 During the pandemic, Hormuud replaced some of the Nasiye dial tones with public health announcements to educate vulnerable populations and communities.
 Hormuud removed service subscription fees to help support the country from 2019 onwards.

 WAAFI

 In 2021, Hormuud launched Somalia's first indigenous mobile money application, which gives Somalis access to a range of digital services across a singular platform for the first time.
 On the WAAFI app, consumers can access bank accounts, perform online transactions, send international remittances, and make international and domestic phone calls.

 WAAFI is a fully integrated mobile money platform, upgrading existing USSD technology that many Somalis use.
 Currently, USSD-enabled mobile money technology has a penetration rate as high as 80% in urban areas and 55% in rural areas.
 WAAFI allows users to access their bank account through deposits and withdrawals via their EVC Plus wallet.
 Through this, businesses can generate QR codes that allow customers to directly credit the businesses' bank accounts.

+In 2022, WAAFI won the Changing Lives Award, at the GSMA's GLOMO award ceremony for its role supporting in humanitarian situations.

+In 2024, Hormuud's collaborated with WAAFI, Paymentology, Mastercard and Salaam Somali Bank to roll out “Tap and Go” contactless payments in Somalia for the first time.
+The WAAFI mobile app now allow users to digitally open an account, create a digital Mastercard card, attach the card to a wallet or account, tokenise the card on a digital device, so contactless payments can be conducted with ease.